pilarvillanueva/criticalarchives/_posts/tutorials/2018-08-06-writing-in-markdown.md

 [Markdown](https://en.wikipedia.org/wiki/Markdown) is a simple formatting language for writing text.
 It works a lot like HTML, only it's a lot easier to use.

 You'll be writing your blog post in Markdown.

+You have two options for composing the post:
+1. Compose in GitHub: Follow steps 1-3 for

-That means that you should compose the text (or copy the text) into a *plain text editor*.
+That means that you should compose the text in a *plain text editor*.
 Notebook is one popular program.
 I like to use [Sublime](https://www.sublimetext.com/).
 Follow these instructions to get started:

 ## YAML header
 Your file should begin with a header that looks exactly like this (including the dashes):